Quick Facts

 First studio albums

 Sheeran came to wide attention with a viral performance of the song “You Need Me, I Don’t Need You,” shared online on music entrepreneur Jamal Edwards’s U.K. hip-hop platform SB.TV in 2010.
 The song exemplified Sheeran’s blend of hip-hop beats and acoustic guitar, tied together with his signature loop pedal, with which he could record and play back musical sequences in real time, thus adding layers of music to augment his live performances.
-The song became a viral hit.
+The song became a hit.
 Later that same year, he joined rapper Example on tour as a supporting act and came to notice in the United States on Jamie Foxx’s popular radio program The Foxxhole.
 The song “The A Team,” which would go on to become one of Sheeran’s breakthrough singles, was first released during this period, on the self-released EP Loose Change.
 Sheeran released the EP No. 5 Collaborations Project in 2011, and, remarkably for a self-released album, it reached number two on the U.K. iTunes chart.
 Sheeran soon after landed his first recording contract, with Asylum Records, an imprint of Atlantic Records.

 Sheeran’s first studio album, + (Plus), was released in 2011.
 It reached number five on the Billboard 200 chart in the United States, and Sheeran received his first Grammy nomination for the single “The A Team,” which was nominated for song of the year.

-In 2014 Sheeran released his second studio album, × (Multiply), his first number one album.
-Sheeran recorded with several high-profile collaborators on the album, including Pharrell Williams, who brought out R&B influences on songs including “Sing” and “Runaway.”
+In 2014 Sheeran released his second studio album, × (Multiply), his first to reach number one.
+Sheeran recorded with several high-profile collaborators, including Pharrell Williams, who brought out R&B influences on songs including “Sing” and “Runaway.”
 The single “Thinking Out Loud” became the first song to spend a full year on the U.K. Top 40 charts and won Grammy Awards in 2016 for song of the year and best pop solo performance.
 It was also the subject of a copyright infringement lawsuit brought in 2017 by the heirs of Ed Townsend, who co-wrote “Let’s Get It On” (1973) with Marvin Gaye.
 Townsend’s heirs alleged that Sheeran had copied elements of the older song for use in “Thinking Out Loud,” which Sheeran denied.
 During the 2023 trial, he and his defense noted that the similar chord progression in both songs was common and found in many other songs, including some that predated “Let’s Get It On.”
 The jury found in his favor, declaring that he was not liable for copyright infringement.
 A similar lawsuit, brought by a company that owned partial interest in the Gaye-Townsend song, was dismissed a short time later.

 Critical acclaim